TimKrause2/VocoderSynthBWidgets/README.md

 ## Use in Ardour

+Use the following steps to setup VocoderSynth in Ardour.

 1. Create or select a mono track.
 2. Insert a VocoderSynth plugin.
 3. Open the pin connections dialog.